 - Cost per Point (CPP) – this is the cost that an advertiser needs to reach their particular goal when advertising using the radio.

 - Cume Person – short for “cumulative audience.”
-It is the number of different listeners who listen to a radio station for at least five minutes during any time period.
+It is the number of listeners who listen to a radio station for at least five minutes during any time period.